 Gold Corporation is a unique, vertically integrated global enterprise operating across the precious metals value chain including refining, manufacturing, distribution, investing and storage.

 Based in our original premises opened in 1899, and later expanded, we are also one of Western Australia's premier tourist destinations.

 Our Charter is contained within the Gold Corporation Act 1987.
-With our intent to be a global leader in precious metals, our Charter is our licence to operate across the industry's value chain and to function as follows:
+With our intent to inspire excellence in the precious metals industry, our Charter is our licence to operate across the industry's value chain and to function as follows: